16 Best Restaurants in Lecce, Italy

 These are the best restaurants in Lecce, from a Puglia local.

-Lecce, the baroque jewel of southern Puglia, is just a short drive from where I live—and believe me, I never need much convincing to head into town for a meal.
-Over the past few years, I’ve made Lecce my unofficial second home, not just for its ornate churches and golden stone facades, but for the dining scene that’s quietly—but confidently—having a moment.
+Lecce, the baroque jewel of southern Puglia, is just a short drive from where I live, and believe me, I never need much convincing to head into town for a meal.
+Over the past few years, I’ve made Lecce my unofficial second home, not just for its ornate churches and golden stone facades, but for the dining scene that’s quietly and quickly ever-evolving.

 As a travel writer based in Puglia, I’ve spent the better part of my weekends (and far too many weeknights) working my way through Lecce’s restaurants.
 From tucked-away trattorias where nonna still rules the kitchen to modern spots led by ambitious young chefs reimagining Salento’s culinary traditions, I’ve tasted it all—multiple times.